nhs-r-community/git_training/guides/introduction_to_git.md

 6. Give the Pull Request a title that summarises the changes you are proposing in a few words.
 Add any more detail that might help reviewers understand your changes in the 'description' section.
 On the right hand side you can assign yourself as the Assignee, and assign someone in your team to be the Reviewer.
 Then, select Create Pull Request.

-# General: How to accept a pull request
+# How to: Accept a pull request

 If you are assigned as the reviewer of a pull request, you should receive an email notification from GitHub with a link to the pull request's webpage.
 You can also view any active pull requests by clicking on pull requests on the top bar menu.

+ > For more info on Code Reviews and why they matter, visit [here](https://github.com/NHSDigital/rap-community-of-practice/blob/main/implementing_RAP/general_guidance/code-review.md).

 ![](../images/pull_requests.png)